 Exploring Arbeia’s multicultural and multinational past with resident artist Rachel Eleanor Brook.

 Move Like a Hadrian was an artist-led project commissioned by Tyne & Wear Archives & Museums, in partnership with South Tyneside Council Cultural Development, to creatively respond to the museum and its collection, at Arbeia Roman Fort, during Summer 2022.
-With a group of people of diverse lived experience, heritage and nationality we explored the site and engaged in community arts activities that influenced an artist film production that will make up part of Arbeia Roman Fort’s 2023 exhibition.
+With a group of people of diverse lived experience, heritage and nationality we explored the site and engaged in community arts activities that influenced an artist film production that made up part of Arbeia Roman Fort’s 2023 exhibition.

 Beginning with an interactive tour of the grounds, starting at the West Gate participants shared conversation about the presence of this reconstruction, considering what the atmosphere is like, what might we hear, see, smell and so on.
 They were encouraged to imagine the original building and site.

 Moving across the grounds over to the reconstructed Commanding Officer’s house the groups enjoyed food together and took part in a creative activity, designing and/or writing a postcard to the past asking questions to the people who built, worked at, lived at, and died at Arbeia.
-The postcards will form part of a communal artwork which will be unveiled at Arbeia in March 2023.
+The postcards will form part of a communal artwork which was unveiled at Arbeia in March 2023.